mflova/mflova-coding-guidelines/python/speed_up/vectorizarion_and_numba.md

     6. Numba with cuda vectorization `target=cuda` (if operation is heavy enough that compensates memory transfers)

-Official numba website recomends using `target=cpu` for data less than 1KB.
+Official numba website recommends using `target=cpu` for data less than 1KB.
 `target=parallel` for data less than 1MB and `target=cuda` for greater than 1MB and with heavy computation.
 However, it depends a lot on the use case, so it is better to experiment.